Dima-369/PDF-to-PNG-via-Rust/README.md

 # Convert PDF files to PNG files, one per page

-I created this since this implementation with Rust is about 2x times faster than what I used previously: https://github.com/Dima-369/pdf2png-mac
+I created this because the implementation in this repository Rust is about 2x faster than what I was using before: https://github.com/Dima-369/pdf2png-mac and this has a lot more features.

-On an M1 Macbook, this takes about 700 ms to convert a 5 MB PDF file with 12 pages - just a number, depends on PDF and hardware spec.
+On an M1 Macbook, this takes about 700 ms to convert a 5 MB PDF file with 12 pages - but note, this is just a number; this highly depends on PDF and hardware spec.
 Tested on macOS 14.0.

 Download the `libpdfium.dylib` file from https://github.com/bblanchon/pdfium-binaries and add it next to the compiled `pdf2png` binary or specify `--library-directory`.